Cresson Sanatorium & Former State Prison Ghost Hunt

 J Cell Block – one of the most haunted cell Blocks

-All guests have to be over the age of 18 to attend this event
+All guests have to be over the age of 16 to attend this event with an adult.

 Cresson, Pennsylvania is known for being a beautiful community situated in the Alleghany Mountains.